TheTibbie/HomeLab/02-proxmox/pbs-weekly-backups/02-proxmox-backup-job.md

 ## Goal

-Run a predictable, low-touch weekly backup to PBS using snapshot mode, covering all production guests.
+Run a predictable, low-touch weekly backup to PBS using snapshot mode, covering production guests.

+After the OPNsense VLAN cutover, the backup target was validated against the PBS server on the Management / Servers VLAN.

 ---

-## Current configuration
+## Current Configuration

 | Detail | Value |
 |---|---|